Yash016210/Yash016210/README.md

 ### 🌱 **Looking to Learn**
 - **AI/ML**: Deepening my knowledge of Artificial Intelligence and Machine Learning algorithms.
 - **Cloud Computing**: Exploring services like AWS and Azure for cloud-based applications.
+- **Blockchain**: Understanding the fundamentals of blockchain technology and its applications in various industries.

 ---